 My Winstitch tutorials will teach you how to create a graph on your own, and clean it up to create a beautiful blanket, scarf, or any other project you’d like to use a graph.

 C2C Blanket Size Calculator

 I love this technique so much I created a calculator to help you figure out how big your project will be!
 Here is the link for the C2C Blanket Size Calculator.

 Take me to the freebies!

-There is a lot you can do with C2C and you can create so many fun designs.
+There is so much you can do with C2C and you can create so many fun designs.
 Here are a few from other designers around the interwebs.
-Have fun with it, play around and create some beautiful art!.
+Have fun with it, play around, and create some beautiful art!